Eliminate Equine Encephalitis: Horse Owners Guide

 Understanding Equine Encephalitis

 As summer heat and humidity rise, it's crucial to keep an eye on your horses to prevent potential health risks.
-Equine Encephalitis, often referred to as "Sleeping Sickness," is a serious viral infection spread by mosquitoes.
-These tiny pests carry the virus after feeding on infected birds.
-There are three main types of Equine Encephalitis:
+In particular, risks such as Equine Encephalitis, often referred to as "Sleeping Sickness".
+This is a serious viral infection spread by mosquitoes.
+Mosquitos carry the virus after feeding on infected birds.
+There are three main types of this virus:

 • Eastern Equine Encephalitis (EEE): Common in the Eastern United States and Canada.